heggy231/palindrome/README.md

 # palindrome
-Palindrome test (if user inputs a word that matches even after reading it backward.)
+- Palindrome test using PHP serverside scripting (if user inputs a word that matches even after reading it backward.)